informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Using this key you can,

+- Define list of column names and outbound foreign keys that should be available in the templating environments (Please refer to [this document](column-directive-template.md) for more information).
 - Define `sources` that can be used in `visible-columns` and `visible-foreign-keys` annotations.
 - Define `sources` that can be used in the `wait_for` definition of `visible-columns`, `visible-foreign-keys`, and `citation` annotations.
-- Define list of column names and outbound foreign keys that should be available in the templating environments (Please refer to [this document](column-directive-template.md) for more information).
+- Define `conditions` that can be referenced by column directives via `condition_key`.
+See [condition and condition_key](column-directive.md#condition) for more information.
 - Modify the behavior of main search box in recordset page.

+> ⚠️ **REQUIRED ATTRIBUTES**
+>
+> When defining this annotation, you **MUST** always include both `columns` and `fkeys` attributes, even if you are only adding this annotation to define `sources` or `conditions`.
+>
+> If you don't need to customize which columns/fkeys are available, simply set them to `true`: `"columns": true, "fkeys": true`
+>
+> If you do not provide values for `columns` and `fkeys`, Chaise will **NOT** provide data for any columns or outbound foreign keys in templating environments.

 Example: